JHolderguru/K8EKSTerra/README.md

 terraform plan   //to review the tf scripts and to make the plan by terraform terraform apply  //final command to execute the provision of infra on cloud or on-premise
 ````
-The deployment of infra will take at least 15 min.
+The deployment of infrastructure will take at least 15 min.

 To execute further commands the following CLI tools needs to be installed on laptop
 * kubectl - To connect and co-ordinate with Kubernetes cluster.